shakhawathossain07/QUANTUM-ENHANCED-ORAL-DISEASE-DETECTION-USING-HYBRID-QUANTUM-CLASSICAL-NEURAL-NETWORKS/README.md

 Convolution Neural Networks (QCNN) · Oral Diseases Detection · Parameterized Quantum Circuits · Principal Component Analysis (PCA) · Angle Encoding

 **📌 All coding and writing were carried out independently by the authors (Md.
 Shakhawat Hossain and Md.
-Mehedi Hasan), based on publicly available resources including this video tutorial:  modified code retains Apache 2.0 notices and the extended codebase is released under the MIT License. 📌**
+Mehedi Hasan), based on publicly available resources:  modified code retains Apache 2.0 notices and the extended codebase is released under the MIT License. 📌**